stevendongatmsft/confidential-sidecar-containers/examples/encfs/README.md

     az account get-access-token --resource https://managedhsm.azure.net

 Fill in the keyimportconfig.json file with all the information.
-See the following as an example:
+See the following as an example.
+Remove the comments after // to make it valid JSON.

 ```
 {
     "key": {
-        "kid": "doc-sample-key-release",  <- This is the key name you will import your key into mHSM.
+        "kid": "doc-sample-key-release",  // This is the key name you will import your key into mHSM.
         "authority": {
-            "endpoint": "sharedeus2.eus2.test.attest.azure.net" <- MAA endpoint.
+            "endpoint": "sharedeus2.eus2.test.attest.azure.net" // MAA endpoint.
         },
         "mhsm": {
-            "endpoint": "accmhsm.managedhsm.azure.net", <- mHSM endpoint.
+            "endpoint": "accmhsm.managedhsm.azure.net", // mHSM endpoint.
             "api_version": "api-version=7.3-preview",
-            "bearer_token": "eyJ***6qlA" <- AAD token obtained above
+            "bearer_token": "eyJ***6qlA" // AAD token obtained above
         }
     },
     "claims": [
         [
             {
                 "claim": "x-ms-sevsnpvm-hostdata",
-                "equals": "aaa4e****cc09d" <- Security hash obtained above
+                "equals": "aaa4e****cc09d" // Security hash obtained above
             },
             {
                 "claim": "x-ms-compliance-status",